wp-plugins/wp-polls/readme.txt

 // Version 2.04 (01-02-2006)
+- NEW: Added 'manage_polls' Capabilities To Administrator Role
 - NEW: [poll=POLL_ID] Tag To Insert Poll Into A Post
 - NEW: Ability To Edit Poll's Timestamp
 - NEW: Ability To Edit Individual Poll's Answer Votes